 The Complete Light Sheet Theta Microscope System for Cleared Tissue Imaging and Analysis

-ClearScope utilizes a patent pending approach called Light Sheet Theta Microscopy that provides ClearScope with important advantages over other light sheet microscopy methods:
+ClearScope utilizes a patented technology approach called Light Sheet Theta Microscopy that provides ClearScope with important advantages over other light sheet microscopy methods:

 - Image large specimens, including tissue slabs from humans and other primates

 - Image smaller specimens, such as whole mouse and rat brains

 - Capture the details of the entire specimen with high optical resolution over an exceptionally large lateral area

 - Efficient data compression to minimize data storage requirements and maximize speed

 - Works with our acclaimed analysis software to map and trace neural structures and microvessels